bantam-io/docs/docs/function-creation/function-creation.md

 ### Step 6: Make your function PUBLIC

-Now that you have a published function, you should it in the functions tab of the dashboard.
+Now that you have a published function, you should find it in the Develop Functions tab of the dashboard.

-Click through to your new function's page, and navigate to the 'administration' tab on left-hand menu.
-There your can allow your function to be published publicly.
+Click through to your new function's page, and navigate to the 'administration' tab on left-hand menu, then click 'settings'.
+There your can allow your function to be published publicly, by clicking 'Enable Public Deploy'.
 This will require your to re-publish your function.

 ## Bantam CLI Usage